Iconians/volcanoTriviaApp/README.md

 [live site](https://volcano-trivia-app.vercel.app/)

 Future Plans

-Expand the question pool to provide more variety.
+1. Expand the question pool to provide more variety.
-Enhance user profiles and add additional features.
+2. Enhance user profiles and add additional features.
-Implement real-time multiplayer mode.

 Contributing
 Contributions are welcome!
 If you have ideas for improvement, feel free to submit a pull request.